Ayomide4/current-portfolio/README.md

 # current-portfolio
-This is my current portfolio website!
+This is my portfolio website!
+This project was created with vite, typescript, sass, and react!